 Probiotics can support your health in so many areas, from heart health to mental health, allergies, and eczema.
-However, for women in particular, probiotics bring a wealth of benefits.
-From vaginal health to weight management and healthy bowel function, probiotics are one of the four essential supplements that I recommend everyone take daily.
-I truly do believe the best probiotics for women is either a 30 billion colony-forming units (CFUs) that’s ideal for maintenance, or a 100 Billion (CFUs), which is what I recommend for recovery.
+However, there is a wealth of probiotic benefits for women.
+From vaginal health to weight management and healthy bowel function, probiotics are one of the four essential supplements that I recommend everyone takes daily.
+I truly do believe the best probiotics for women is either a 30 billion colony-forming units (CFUs) that’s ideal for maintenance or a 100 Billion (CFUs), which is what I recommend for recovery.

 What Are Probiotics?